Decoding retirement savings is as thrilling as an all-day cram session for a standardized test. I get that.

 The problem, arises, however, when 401k plans only offer mutual funds that have unnecessarily high expense ratios.
 If you work for a larger employer, you can research how your 401k stacks up in terms of investment choices and fees at Brightscope.

 The whole point of 401ks and IRAs is that Uncle Sam is giving you a break on your taxes to encourage you to save for your retirement.
 Unfortunately, there’s a limit to this particular Uncle’s generosity: contribution limits.

 And this is a big differentiator.
 In 2014, savers under 591/2 can contribute up to $17,500 to a 401k and up to $5,500 to an IRA.
 (For IRAs, this is an oversimplification, but bear with me.)

 When you’re starting out, contribution limits are hilarious.
 There’s no way you’re going to come close to them.
 But as you earn more money, pay off debt, and get serious about saving for retirement, it’s another story.

 Especially if you’re saving in an IRA alone, $5,000 may not be enough to fund the kind of retirement you’re dreaming about.
 Advantage 401k.

 401ks Let You Contribute Pre-Tax Dollars

 Normally, if you earn $500 and want to invest it in McDonald’s stock, you first have to pay income taxes on it.
 So you pay $100 of taxes and invest $400 in a stock.
-Assuming you hold this stock for many years, when you sell it, you’ll need to pay taxes on the amount the stock has appreciated…called capital gains tax, currently 15%.
+Assuming you hold this stock for many years, when you sell it, you’ll need to pay taxes on the amount the stock has appreciated…called capital gains tax, currently 15 percent.
 So if the stock goes from $400 to $600, you’ll pay $30 in tax.
-The $500 you earned (before taxes) has become $570 for a 14% post-tax return.
+The $500 you earned (before taxes) has become $570 for a 14 percent post-tax return.

 Here’s another example: